-Outset supported the publication for the exhibition The Enigma of the Hour: 100 Years of Psychoanalytic Thought, which marked the centenary of The International Journal of Psychoanalysis.
+Outset supported the publication for the exhibition The Enigma of the Hour: 100 Years of Psychoanalytic Thought (Freud Museum, London) which marked the centenary of The International Journal of Psychoanalysis, and was co-curated by Simon Moretti, Dana Birksted-Breen and Goshka Macuga.
+The book is published by Koenig Books.

 This exhibition presents archival material touching on the origins and life of The International Journal alongside contemporary artworks, bringing together themes central to both psychoanalysis and art: translation, transformation, temporality, the unconscious, metaphor and dreams.
 The artworks address these ideas, creating a conversation that reverberates throughout the evocative rooms of the Freud Museum London.
 The archival presentation explores the prehistory of the journal, the hidden role of women in its early years, its beginnings and connections with the Bloomsbury Group, and the influence of classical art and culture on Freud’s ideas and the visual identity of the International Journal